ricardobcl/HTML5-Speedy-Video-Extension/README.md

 #### For Chrome

-Go to chrome extensions page (chrome://extensions/) and click "Load unpacked extension..." and select the folder **HTML5 Speedy Video Chrome** of this project.
+Go to chrome extensions page (chrome://extensions/) and enable `Developer Mode` on the top right corner.
+Then click `Load unpacked extension...` and select the folder `HTML5 Speedy Video Chrome` of this project.

 ![Chrome Extensions](screenshots/chrome_ext.png)